StarpTech/bootme/README.md

 # BootMe

 Configurable and extendable Task pipeline.
-Bootme help you to run a list of tasks as a transaction and provide an api to hook into lifecycle events.
+BootMe help you to run a list of tasks as a transaction and provide an api to hook into lifecycle events.
-We use Bootme to scaffold complete projects, services or other useful parts without fuss.
+We use it to scaffold complete projects, services or other useful parts without fuss.
 It comes with a minimal API.
 When size matters _~10KB_.

 ## Installation